MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-task-failure-no-stdout-stderr-log.md

 When a task executes a process, the Batch service populates the task's exit code property with the return code of the process.
 If the process returns a nonzero exit code, the Batch service marks the task as failed.

 The Batch service doesn't determine a task's exit code.
 The process itself, or the operating system on which the process executed, determines the exit code.

-## Troubleshooting
+## Recommended steps

 Try to determine the cause based on the exit code.

-If it's hard to identify the cause just based on the exit code, perform more debugging by the following steps:
+If it's hard to identify the cause based on the exit code, perform more debugging by the following steps:

 1. Use the Azure portal to download a Remote Desktop Protocol (RDP) file for Windows nodes, or obtain Secure Shell (SSH) connection information for Linux nodes.

-1. Manually run the task command or script for debugging.
+1. Manually run the command or script that's used to run the failed stak for debugging.

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]